danielfcollier/website-js-registration-system-logic/README.md

-# Website with Registration System for Ecommerce Store
+# Website with Registration System for Ecommerce

 Syntax: HTML, CSS, and, JS ES6+